biopython/biopython.github.io/wiki/Mailing_lists.md

 ### Searching

-Gmane archives of the lists, linked below, provide a nice interface to search past messages.
+Google is a practical way to search the mailing list archives.
 A number of questions have been discussed and answered; before posting please search for relevant discussions which might help.

 ### Discussion List